cmalvr/ai-privacy-toolkit/apt/security/README.md

    Additionally, results are collected in a list so that the best configurations can be later reviewed and selected.
    *Note:* Although our privacy metric is simple (deletion ratio), further work might incorporate more advanced measures such as the Normalized Certainty Penalty (NCP) ([Alahmadi et al., 2021](https://link.springer.com/article/10.1007/s43681-021-00095-8)).

 *Important:* This implementation works entirely on test data (no training data is needed) and is currently designed for classifier models.
-Future improvements could extend it to regression models and dynamically select quasi-identifiers and sensitive attributes through grid search over multiple permutations.

 ---